exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/instructions.md

 # Instructions

-You're going to write some code to help you cook a gorgeous lasagna from your favorite cookbook.
+You're going to write some code to help you cook a gorgeous lasagna from your favourite cookbook.

 You have five tasks, all related to cooking your recipe.